razekmh/Quickest-route-to-highest-point/README.md

 The authorities provided the developers with a Digital Elevation Model (DEM) of the island, road network,  Integrated Transport Network (ITN) file and a raster map of the island.

+**The program must be self contained and run completely offline.
+No use of online mapping services is allowed**

 ***
 ## Installation
 1. Download the repo.